Awarded 89 points and Recommended status by Decanter (www.decanter.com) in their March 2019 edition review of Spanish Mencía.

 As well as their work in pioneering the whites of Galicia, Luciano Amoedo and Katia Álvarez of Martín Códax also make this red wine in Bierzo.
 The Bierzo DO lies further inland from Rías Baixas, with a slightly warmer climate where Mencía is the native variety.

 The discovery of four bear footprints in a magnificent vineyard in the highest areas of the Bierzo inspired the name of this wine - Cuatro Pasos or Four Steps.
-The wine is made from 100% Mencía grapes that are chosen from vines of over 80 years old, found in slate soil vineyards located in the high areas of the Bierzo region.
+The wine is made from 100% Mencía grapes that are chosen from old vines (over 80 years of age), planted in slate soils.

-After destemming and crushing, a pre-fermentation maceration took place at 12ºC.
-Fermentation took place in stainless steel vats at a controlled temperature of 24-26ºC.
-After vinification, the wine was matured for two - three months in French (75%) and American (25%) oak barrels.
+After destemming and crushing, the grapes were macerated at 12ºC before being fermented in temperature controlled stainless steel vats at 24-26ºC.
+After vinification the wine was matured for two to three months in oak barrels (75% French, 25% American).

-Morello cherry red in colour with violet reflections.
-The varietal aromas of red fruits dominate the bouquet with a subtle hint of vanilla from the oak toasting.
-The palate is elegant and balanced, with a fruit-driven finish.
+This wine is morello cherry red in colour with violet hues.
+The varietal aromas of red fruits dominate the bouquet with subtle hints of vanilla from the oak.
+On the palate, it is elegant and well-balanced, with a fruit driven finish.